 Sadly, it is often your own insurance company that is fighting your claim.
 They are probably telling you that your injuries don’t warrant very much money.
 Insurance companies often minimize, delay, and deny claims so they can earn interest on your money as long as possible.

 You may think you can fight the insurance company alone, but remember this is the work they do every. single. day.
-That is why you need to call car crash lawyer, Drew Palcsik today.
+That is why you need to call Vermont and New York car crash lawyer, Drew Palcsik today.